 |SIGNS OF THINGS TO COME...

 on October 2, 1949.
-Residents who lived near the track often complained about the loud noise and dust levels that the track
+Residents who lived near the track often complained about the loud noise and dust levels that the track created

 during racing events.
 Interstate Highway 79 now passes directly through this site and a strip mall is located nearby.
 Heidelberg is a

-Telephone Building is an example of a popular style of
+Telephone Building is an example of a popular style of architecture called “the

-equipment that would be housed there.
-The floor load capacity is 300
+heavy equipment that would be housed there.
+The floor load capacity is 300 pounds per

 square foot, substantially higher than the 50 to 60 pounds per square foot of a typical